 There is however, a far bigger problem that cannot be solved by simply refreshing its existing product line-up.
 A refresh, while it does address many of these criticisms and would likely re-ignite the excitement that the professional space and many disillusioned Apple fans have with the brand, cannot address some of the long term challenges the brand faces.
 That is not to say the products above need to be refreshed.
 They do, because the existing users are getting increasingly unhappy, but there are other issues.

-In Part Two, I will explore some of the implications of what an under-investing in R&D could do.
+In later parts of this series, I will explore some of the implications of what an under-investing in R&D could do.